 Albert looked at him, and then back up at the sky.
 He was a good priest.

-“Yes, that, but more,” he said, “I feel calm.
+“That, and more,” he said, “I feel calm.
 I feel I am present.
 If I get out I’ll lose that.
-It’d drown.
 But I know if I drove away I’d lose it too.
 So I am stuck, between leaving and staying.
 But here I feel I am in the presence of some great and vibrant being.”

 “What is the way to the abode of light?” said Father Peter, “and where does darkness reside?
 The Book of Job.”
 Then he added, “We are all in the presence of God.”